aws-samples/aws-hpc-recipes/recipes/pcs/try_amd/README.md

 * Copy the name of the SSH key - it will look like this `/ec2/keypair/key-HEXADECIMAL-DATA`
 * Use the AWS CLI to download the key

-`aws ssm get-parameter —-name "/ec2/keypair/key-HEXADECIMAL-DATA" —-query "Parameter.Value" —-output text —-region us-east-2 —-with-decryption | tee > key-HEXADECIMAL-DATA.pem`
+`aws ssm get-parameter --name "/ec2/keypair/key-HEXADECIMAL-DATA" --query "Parameter.Value" --output text --region us-east-2 --with-decryption | tee > key-HEXADECIMAL-DATA.pem`

 * Set permissions on the key to owner-readable `chmod 400 key-HEXADECIMAL-DATA.pem`